Chillon Castle: In art and popular culture

 In his 1878 novel Daisy Miller, Henry James has his heroine and a young American compatriot, Winterbourne, visit Chillon Castle.
 The one-time prison of François Bonivard assumes a symbolic and premonitory significance for Daisy Miller, who thinks she can escape the shackles of social conventions.

 In 1890, watchmaker Edouard- GabrielWuthrich, finished a mechanical automaton that took five years to make.
 Made of zinc, steel and brass it is a 1/100 scale model illustrating the capture of the castle and liberation of François Bonivard by the Bernese in 1536.
 Measuring 100 × 67 × 42 cm, it is equipped with a music box with original sheet music handwritten by Genevan composer E. Perrin and includes one hundred moving figurines, including many small soldiers and scenes of torture in dungeons visible through barred windows.
 The automaton disappeared for decades and was eventually purchased by the Association of Friends of Chillon, the Cantonal Museum of Archeology and History (MCAH) and the Castle Foundation, for 59,000 Swiss francs, at an auction held in Paris in March 2016.

 The painter E. Lapierre depicted the castle in oil on canvas in 1896.

-Chillon was used as the cover image of Bill Evans' 1968 live album Bill Evans at the Montreux Jazz Festival and inspired the castle in the 1989 Disney animated film The Little Mermaid.
+Chillon was used as the cover image of Bill Evans' 1968 live album Bill Evans at the Montreux Jazz Festival and inspired Prince Eric's castle in the 1989 Disney animated film The Little Mermaid.

 Patrick Caulfield's painting After Lunch (1975) includes a photomural of Chateau Chillon.

-The castle has twice hosted the Compagnie du Graal theatre company, based in Thonon-les-Bains, in 2009 for a sound and light adaptation of Shakespeare's King Lear and again in 2012 for the creation of an epic fresco inspired by the titan of Greek mythology, Hyperion.
+The castle has twice hosted the Compagnie du Graal theatre company, based in Thonon-les-Bains, in 2009 for a sound and light adaptation of Shakespeare's King Lear and again in 2012 for the creation of an epic fresco inspired by the Titan of Greek mythology, Hyperion.